 Mike is a technology and history teacher at Hartford High.
 He first discovered SketchUp in 2008, and by 2010, he was using SketchUp to teach history.
 In 2012, when a Makerbot was donated to his school, he started 3D printing historic buildings in his classes.

 Mike has since transitioned to teaching technology full-time and created a statewide 3D printing competition called 3D Vermont.
-Mike continues to use SketchUp and 3D printing in his classes to create and fabricate prototypes, robot attachments, rockets, historical models, spinning tops, and many other designs using the engineering design process.
-When he is not creating cool things and lessons plans in SketchUp you can find him with his family on the golf course or on a mountain biking trail.
+Mike continues to use SketchUp and 3D printing in his classes to create and fabricate prototypes, robot attachments, rockets, historical models, and many other designs using the engineering design process.
+When he is not creating cool things in SketchUp you can find him with his family on the golf course or on a mountain biking trail.